Make Good Hand Position

 Memorize While Learning

-The piece is broken into small parts (a measure, a phrase, or a half-phrase is a good starting point), and each is played slowly until the notes are mastered.
+Some students prefer to memorize the piece as they learn it, rather than memorize after the notes are under the hands, as noted above.The piece is broken into small parts (a measure, a phrase, or a half-phrase is a good starting point), and each is played slowly until the notes are mastered.
 Slowly!

 Then memory work begins by playing as much as possible until memory fails.
 The student looks back at the music and again plays slowly, giving careful attention to the place where her memory failed her.
 When she thinks she can get beyond that breakdown point, she looks away and tries the section from memory.